Mbatovi Ecoreserve: Activities

-The reserve offers highly qualified instructors and guides and a secure environment for the study of nature.
+The reserve offers instructors and guides and a secure environment for the study of nature.

 Mbatovi also offers activities for management groups, designed to influence in the attitudes and values of the participants, using a lively focus.
 The objective of these activities is to develop focused competences related to emotional intelligence, change capacity, group work and leadership.

 Location

 Access to the reserve is in the kilometer 72 of the Paraguari-Piribebuy road, on top of the mountains, 10 km away from the center of Paraguarí.

-The reserve is open on Saturdays, Sundays and holidays.